berkayersoyy/e-auction/README.md

 API Gateway Ocelot Microservice
 *  Implement API Gateways with Ocelot
+*  Sample microservices/containers to reroute through the API Gateways
+*  Run multiple different API Gateway container types

+Docker Compose establishment with all microservices on docker;
+*  Containerization of microservices
+*  Containerization of databases
+*  Override Environment variables
+*
 # 🚀 Building and Running for Production

 1. Follow these steps to get your development environment set up: (Before Run Start the Docker Desktop)